emberyvr/jsonapi-resources-demo/README.md

     end

 Great, now start up the Rails server again and head back to your Ember app.
 The articles should be loading the author now as well.
 There may be some other warnings in the console that you'll have to resolve for a production app, but for our demo, we can safely ignore those for now.

+## Pagination data

+### Setting up Rails

+jsonapi-resources makes paginating data a snap.
+No additional gems required.
+We can add an initializer to configure pagination like so (the default is `:none` pagination):

+    # config/initializers/jsonapi_resources.rb
+    JSONAPI.configure do |config|
+      # built in paginators are :none, :offset, :paged
+      config.default_paginator = :paged

+      config.default_page_size = 2
+      config.maximum_page_size = 20
+    end

+Restart Rails and navigate to <a href="http://localhost:3000/articles">http://localhost:3000/articles</a> and you'll only see 2 items instead of 5.
+Add <a href="http://localhost:3000/articles?page=2">?page=2</a> to the URL to see the next set of articles.

+The URL params for pagination are not well documentated at this point.
+You can either use an integer like `page=2` or you can break down into parts with `page[number]=1&page[size]=1`.
+Number is the page number you want and size being your "per page" value.

+### Ember pagination is hard.

+Paginating on the Ember side gets a bit more complex.
+You'll need to use extracted meta data from the JSON response to tell which page you're on. jsonapi-resources [doesn't handle meta](https://github.com/cerebris/jsonapi-resources/issues/89) out of the box quite yet, but there are [solutions that involve manual serializtion](https://github.com/cerebris/jsonapi-resources/issues/89#issuecomment-101740062) that seem reasonable.

+Using this method, you could then drop in the ember-cli-pagination addon to get frontend pagination for free.

+Another article will probably be appropriate down the road.